-So, why is the hamburger menu so popular given the evidence?
+So, why is the hamburger menu so popular?
 Simple, our herd mentality means that designers often follow the crowd.
 I once asked a product manager why they had implemented the hamburger icon.
 The response was “Facebook use it and it’s used by lots of other mobile sites”.
 There was no other thought or rationale about the decision.

 None of these reasons shows any desire to consider the user of course.
 This is a classic example of when cognitive dissonance of designers and decision makers leads them to ignore the evidence because it conflicts with their existing beliefs and behaviour.
 As UX designers and optimisers, it’s important we use data to inform our decisions rather than following the latest trends.

 Conversion marketing – Glossary of Conversion Marketing.